 In Partnership with other Councils, Doncaster Council contracted for the treatment and disposal of a proportion of its residual waste.
-Some of the material produced from the waste has been successfully deployed but since the contractor went into administration in Autumn 2012, the majority of the material remains stockpiled at a site in Doncaster owned by a third party.
-The administrator has advised that contractually the ownership of the material has now been passed onto the site owner.
-Doncaster Council served a planning enforcement notice on the site owner to remove the fibre by 30th October 2013 and Planning Committee subsequently agreed to extend the period for compliance to 30th October 2014 for the consideration of various options but the notice has not been complied with and the fibre remains on site.
-The Council has obtained external legal advice that confirms there is no basis for the site owner to recover costs from the Council.
-Depending on a number of future events the Council may or may not need to act under its Default Powers to remove the material itself.
-If this is the case, the cost of removing and disposing of the material may not be insignificant and the likelihood of fully recovering the costs from the site owners is still to be verified.
+Some of the material produced from the waste has been successfully deployed but since the contractor went into administration in Autumn 2012, the majority of the material remains stockpiled at a site in Doncaster operated by a third party.
+The administrator has advised that contractually the ownership of the material has now been passed onto the third party.
+Doncaster Council served a planning enforcement notice on the site operator to remove the fibre by 30th October 2013 and Planning Committee subsequently agreed to extend the period for compliance to 30th October 2014 for the consideration of various options but the notice has not been complied with and the fibre remains on site.
+The Council has obtained external legal advice that confirms there is no basis for the third party to recover costs from the Council.
+Depending on a number of future events the Council may or may not need to act under its Default Powers to remove the material.
+If this is the case, the cost of removing and disposing of the material could be significant and it is possible that the full cost will not be recoverable.
 The value of any liability cannot be measured with sufficient reliability because it depends on the actions of the third party and subsequent decisions of the Planning Committee.
-The Council is in the process of considering the most appropriate course of further action which will seek to mitigate the level of risk.
+A 6 day planning inquiry is to be heard later in 2017.